kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

     - supported by most web browsers
     - transparency

-All three formats yield images displayed as rectangular arrays of [pixels](https://en.wikipedia.org/wiki/Pixels).
+All three formats yield images displayed as rectangular arrays of [_pixels_](https://en.wikipedia.org/wiki/Pixels).

+### From pictures to pixels

+Imagine a picture on a square canvas being converted into a jig-saw puzzle, only this time with square-shaped rather than irregular pieces.
+If the picture were divided into a hundred pieces in one direction and another hundred pieces in a  perpendicular direction, we would have 100^2^ = 10,000 pieces in our jig-saw puzzle.
+Each piece is a _picture element_ or _pixel_ contributing to the overall picture.

+Digital pictures are much the same, except for one difference.
+Whereas each jig-saw puzzle piece carries a small, detailed part of the big picture, each pixel consists of only _one_ colour. _Pixels are coloured tiles in a picture mosaic.
+Each tile contributes to the overall picture, but it carries not a small picture, but a single colour_.

+Clearly, the more tiles we have, the more detailed the emergent picture.
+Conversely, if the entire picture were composed of a single tile, we would see not a picture but a square of a single colour.
+Information has been lost and we would have no idea what the picture was about, save for that one dominant colour.

+This possibility of information loss on converting an analog picture into digital form is why, when we scan an image, we should take care to digitize the picture with sufficient detail so that it represents the original with fidelity.

+All raster images are rectangular arrays of pixels.
+How many pixels in the _width_ and _height_ directions depends on how the original analog image was scanned.
+Suppose the original image was captured by a mobile phone, and thus already in digital form.
+If the phone boasts of a 16 million pixel camera, we have a square image of side $\sqrt{16\times 10^6} = 4000$ pixels on each side.

+While such an image would be incredibly detailed, it is inconvenient---because of its large file size---for transmission on social media or for display on the Web.
+The picture would have to be _resized_ to smaller dimensions to yield a more manageable image file size that still represents the original picture with fidelity.
+This tradeoff between file size and visual quality or definition is at the heart of digital image manipulation and format conversion.

+It should be clear by now that we cannot tack a specific number of pixels onto a digital image and say that is its one and only size.
+Rather the number of pixels representing the width and height of a picture are _one digital representation_ of the original analog image.
+We may _derive_ another equally meaningful digital representation by judiciously resizing the image to have a different number of pixels in the width and height directions, while at the same time yielding a more tractable file size, without loss of visual quality.

+%%% CONTINUE FROM HERE %%%

 ### Pixel densities and such

+Raster images have an intrinsic image size related to the number of pixels comprising the width and height of the image.
+The actual dimensions of the displayed image, however, depend on the resolution of the display device.

-Raster images become larger and visually better defined at higher resolutions or pixel densities.
+Such images appear better defined at higher resolutions or pixel densities.
 The units of resolution, or density, commonly used are _dots per inch_ (dpi) or _pixels per inch_ (ppi), both of which reference the number of pixels that may be accommodated in one linear inch.
 It is possible to specify these in dots per centimetre, or pixels per centimetre, but that usage has not caught on.

 Commonly used resolutions for display devices are: